OUR BOARD & STAFF

 (minor).
 Mr. Hill also graduated from George Mason University with a Master’s degree in Counseling.
 He has served on the board of Virginians for the Arts and in the past served on the board of the Shenandoah Arts Council.
 He is a collector of items related to the African American experience.

 Michael was born and raised in Clarke County where he has a law practice on Main Street in Berryville.
 He believes cultural arts are integral to well-being in a community and began his theater experience with the Blue Ridge Players when he was in high school.
 He served for many years as a County Supervisor and on many nonprofit Boards of Directors in the community.

 Kathy Hudson, Secretary

 Kathy is a resident of Berryville and a retired elementary school librarian from the Clarke County Public Schools.
 She is a Native of Pittsburgh, Pennsylvania with a B.S in Education from Clarion University of Pennsylvania.
 Kathy is an avid reader with an interest in local history.
 A member of the board since 2015, she serves as the Secretary and is also a member of the Executive Committee and Programs Committee.
-She also serves on the board of Habitat for Humanity-Winchester-Frederick-Clarke.

 Diana Kincannon, Chair